MrYsLab/p2p-arcade/README.md

 # p2p-arcade
 ## THIS IS A WORK IN PROGRESS
-## DOCUMENTATION IS NOT YET COMPLETE
+## DOCUMENTATION IS NOT YET COMPLETE - WILL BE AVAILABLE SOON

+## Beware - this is alpha level!
 ![](./documentation/images/p2p_arcade.png)